iradio/de-toolkit/meltano/readme.md

 meltano add transformer dbt
 meltano add orchestrator airflow

-If you have got error:
+If you encounter this error:
 ```
 Installing orchestrator 'airflow'...
 Orchestrator 'airflow' could not be installed: failed to install plugin 'airflow'.